All Episodes

 And I'm not defending any tech company here either, by the way.

-Uh but they were putting a really tough situation by the government.
+But they were put in a really tough situation by the government.

 Right.

-And that Section 230 immunity, they are so afraid of but we've had Mark Zuckerberg went on the record and told Joe Rogan, the FBI came in to him and said, you better shut down any of the laptop stories.
+The FBI came into him and said, you better shut down any of the laptop stories.

-Yeah, and and and now we have thanks to FOIA requests, which I know will be a major part of this, the DHS was doing block grants to continue the censorship regime, right?
+Yeah, and now we have, thanks to FOIA requests, which I know will be a major part of this, the DHS was doing block grants to continue the censorship regime, right?

-And and as you guys know, through discovery and asking for documents and stuff, I think we're going to get a really interesting picture of the modern censorship uh Leviathan, right?
+And as you guys know, through discovery and asking for documents and stuff, I think we're going to get a really interesting picture of the modern censorship leviathan, right?

 How deep is this?